-Milton Vineyard was first farmed in 1826 initially for fine Tasmanian wool but is now producing fine cool climate wines.
-We are located at 42 Degrees South on the dry sunny Freycinet Coast of Tasmania the grapes are grown on free draining red loam liberally sprinkled with dolerite rocks.
+Milton Vineyard was first farmed in 1826 initially for extra fine Tasmanian wool but is now producing fine cool climate wines.
+We are located at 42° South on the dry sunny Freycinet Coast of Tasmania.